AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

 - __Default Column Definitions__: Similar to Column Definitions, but applies configurations to all columns.

--  __Grid Options__: Configure functionality which extends across the entire grid.
+-  __Grid Options__: Configure functionality that extends across the entire grid.

 - __Value Formatters__: Functions used for basic text formatting

 - __Cell Renderers__: Add your own components to cells

-- __Editing__:  Editing cells with provided text, number, date and checkbox editors
+- __Editing__:  Editing cells with provided text, number, date, and checkbox editors

-- __Callbacks__ : Events that trigger Dash callbacks, typically as a result of user interaction.
+- __Callbacks__: Events that trigger Dash callbacks, typically as a result of user interaction.

 ## Next Steps

 - See the [Dash docs](https://dash.plotly.com/dash-ag-grid) and the [AG Grid docs](https://ag-grid.com/) for details on all the features.
+- If you've found Dash AG Grid valuable, show your support by starring us on [GitHub](https://github.com/plotly/dash-ag-grid)! 🌟.

-- Have questions?
-Ask them on the [Dash Community Form](https://community.plotly.com/)
+- Have questions or want to join the conversation?
+Head over to the [Dash Community Forum](https://community.plotly.com/) and connect with fellow developers.
+- If you would like to join our community development team and contribute to making Dash AG Grid even better, feel free to reach out to [Adam Shroeder]()!

 Happy Coding!